-- If a pollutant that you want to model is not in the MEPROC file, it will not be modeled by SMOKE correctly.
+- The MEPROC file must have all of the pollutants (e.g., CO, NOX, and so on) as an input file to Movesmrg. - If a pollutant that you want to model is not in the MEPROC file, it will not be modeled by SMOKE correctly.
 All pollutants that you wish to include in the outputs must be in the MEPROC file. - All pollutants in the MEPROC file must also be in the INVTABLE file with Keep = Y, including the INVTABLE limitation that the file pollutant names are limited to 11 characters for on-road mobile pollutants. - All pollutants in the MEPROC file must be available in SMOKE-ready MOVES lookup tables. - All process-pollutant combinations in the MEPROC file must also be included in the GSREF file.
-The format for the "pollutant" entry in the GSREF is <emission process><pollutant>.
+The format for the "pollutant" entry in the GSREF is <emission process>\\<pollutant>.
 Note that the joiner between <emission process> and <pollutant> is a double underscore.
 A single underscore will prevent the processing from working properly.
-For example, running exhaust carbon monoxide must be included as EXR__CO. - When integrating toxics HAPs and criteria TOG and using MOVES, the NONHAPTOG definition in the INVTABLE file and GSPRO files must be consistent. - The MCXREF file should assign reference counties for all counties for which you provide VMT data in the inventory.
+For example, running exhaust carbon monoxide must be included as EXR\\CO. - When integrating toxics HAPs and criteria TOG and using MOVES, the NONHAPTOG definition in the INVTABLE file and GSPRO files must be consistent. - The MCXREF file should assign reference counties for all counties for which you provide VMT data in the inventory.